dphilipson/transducist/docs/api.md

 Takes the first `n` elements and drops the rest.
 An essential opperation for efficiency, because it stops computations from occurring on more elements of the input than needed to produce `n` results.
+If there are less than `n` elements, then leave all of them unchanged.
+If `n` is negative, then take none of them (same as `0`).
 For example:

 ```ts
 chainFrom([1, 2, 3, 4, 5])